programming-notes/pig-latin-challenge/README.md

 ENDFOR
 RETURN converted sentence
 ```
-*Figure 2*.
+*Figure 3*.
 Pseudocode for converting a sentence to pig latin.

-In Figure 2 is pseudocode for a `convert_sentence_to_pig_latin` method.
+In Figure 3 is pseudocode for a `convert_sentence_to_pig_latin` method.
 Read through the pseudocode to understand the desired behavior of the method.
 Then, write tests in `pig_latin_spec.rb` that will prove that your code is working as intended.
 Write code to accomplish the expectations laid out in the pseudocode and described in the tests.

-##Conclusion
+## Conclusion
 When our methods are behaving as described in the pseudocode, the challenge is complete.
 We've taken a description of desired behavior and translated it into code.